Hiroaki-K4/particle_system/README.md

 I use a thread size of 256 and the number of blocks is calculated from the number of particles and the number of threads as follows.

 $$
-blocks = (particleNumber + threads - 1) / threads;
+blocks = (particleNumber + threads - 1) / threads
 $$

-I use the following formula to get the current index in the process using cuda.
+I used the following formula to get the current index in the process using cuda.
 Below image helps you to understand.

 $$
 index = blockIdx.x \times blockDim.x + threadIdx.x